-If you have a gas boiler or solid fuel appliance a carbon monoxide alarm should be fitted in your home which will warn you if it’s too high.
+If you have a gas boiler or solid fuel appliance a carbon monoxide alarm should be fitted in your home which will warn you if it is too high.
 You can also get portable, battery-powered alarms to use if you go camping, caravanning and travelling.
 Carbon monoxide alarms should be marked with EN50291 and have the British Standards Kite mark or another European approval organisation’s mark on it.

-To learn more about carbon monoxide and alarms visit carbon monoxide advice.
+To learn more about carbon monoxide and alarms visit Carbon monoxide advice.